 ORCID helps you easily and reliably link your unique identity with your contributions such as datasets, articles, books, media stories, samples, experiments, patents, and notebooks.
 It is founded on interoperability and allows you to link with other identifier systems, including those maintained by funders and publishers, and exchange data freely with those research information systems.

 Registration is free and fast for all researchers and scholars.
 All you have to do is visit the ORCID registration page and enter a few details about yourself.
 You are then issued an ORCID ID which is a 16-digit number of the form 0000-0000-1234-5678.
 This ID can then be used when when you submit publications, apply for grants, and in any research workflow to ensure you get credit for your work.

 Adding ORCID to your PURE record.

 Once you have an ORCID ID you can link it to your PURE record.
-Log-in to PURE as normal, then click on 'Edit Profile' to bring up a pop up window with your profile information.
-Under the Metadata tab (should be the default option) click the 'Add existing ORCID' or 'Create ORCID' button to proceed.
-If you don't have an ORCID record identifier you can follow the links in PURE to register and get allocated one.
+Log in to PURE as normal, then click on 'Edit Profile' to bring up a pop-up window with your profile information.
+Under the 'Metadata' tab (should be the default option) click the 'Add existing ORCID' or 'Create ORCID' button to proceed.
+If you don't have an ORCID record identifier you can follow the links in PURE to register and be allocated one.

 Using your ORCID ID elsewhere